AI voice bots are getting law firms sued. There’s a better way.

 The Choice

-Traditional approaches that worked before iOS privacy changes and TCPA enforcement have become actively destructive.
-Not just ineffective.
-Damaging to firm economics and reputation.
+Traditional approaches that worked before iOS privacy changes and TCPA enforcement have become actively destructive: not just ineffective, but damaging to firm economics and reputation.

 Geographic markets have limited capacity for behavioral audience intelligence and premium CTV deployment.
 The first firm to implement systematic market capture in each territory often locks in permanent competitive advantage.